robinovitch61/hotstuff/README.md

 - [ ] Enter while editing cell exits same as tab [4]
 - [ ] Ability to add text blobs on canvas - would be cool [3]
   - [ ] Gives you a place to annotate e.g. "natural convection"
+- [ ] Decide to allow or not non-zero power generation for boundary nodes.
+Confirm it shouldn't matter.
+[3]
 - [ ] Make errors more visible than just in console [3]
 - [ ] Resistance calculator [3]
     - [ ] Link to engineers edge website